 You can find information on all current strategic levy investments, and details of the SIAP, on Hort Innovation’s Potato – Fresh Fund page.

 The second Hort Innovation funding model is the strategic partnership initiative known as Hort Frontiers.
 Hort Frontiers projects do not involve levy dollars, unless an industry chooses to become a co-investor in them, through advice of the SIAP.
 Instead, Hort Frontiers facilitates collaborative across-horticulture projects involving funding from a range of co-investors.
 These projects have a long-term focus and are designed to solve major and often complex challenges to secure the future of Australian horticulture.

 You can read more about Hort Frontiers and the seven funds within it on the Hort Innovation website.

 All potato growers are encouraged to share their thoughts and ideas for the research they want to see, both within the levy-specific Potato – Fresh Fund, and within the wider Hort Frontiers strategic partnership initiative.

 Ideas can be submitted directly to Hort Innovation through the online Concept Proposal Form.
 Growers are also encouraged to reach out to the SIAP panellists for the industry (available from the Potato – Fresh Fund page).

 For more information on the agricultural levy system, see the Department of Agriculture and Water Resource’s website.

-|This communication is funded by Hort Innovation, using the potato research and development levy and contributions from the Australian Government.
+|This communication is funded by Hort Innovation, using the fresh potato research and development levy and contributions from the Australian Government.
 Hort Innovation is the grower-owned, not-for-profit research and development corporation for Australian horticulture.|